 Apart from this, the sudden and almost absolute shift to e-commerce has made things even more challenging for the local vendors and store owners, unless they have strong home-delivery networks.

 With countless obstacles around them, the only way local retail shops can survive and possibly bounce back will be by following the same trend and adapting to the new common but at cheaper rates.

-With lesser employees to pay and an extensive division of labour, stores in remote areas can tend to the needs of their customers in a more efficient way.
-Analysing localised change in trends would prove to be much more feasible in the face of a thorough global analysis.
+With lesser employees to pay and an extensive division of labor, stores in remote areas can tend to the needs of their customers in a more efficient way.
+Analyzing localized change in trends would prove to be much more feasible in the face of a thorough global analysis.

 Evolving with the needs of its customers in accordance with the services it provides is the only way retail shops will be able to bear the brunt of the implications of a pandemic.